Interpretable Clustering: A Survey

 However, the interpretability of a model may vary depending on the user's actual needs and can manifest in different dimensions.
 In studies of specific diseases, physicians are often more concerned with identifying patient characteristics that indicate a higher likelihood of having the disease and whether these characteristics can assist in early diagnosis.
 In contrast, data scientists focus on designing interpretable models that provide compelling explanations for patients and effectively elucidate the reasons behind each patient's assignment to a particular disease type, thereby aiding in understanding the impact of various characteristics on the outcomes.
 Therefore, although various interpretable methods can provide different degrees of interpretability across multiple dimensions, it remains necessary to provide a systematic summary and distinction of these methods.

 As far as we know, there have been several reviews that summarize methods related to interpretability.
-However, these reviews either do not focus on the clustering domain \cite{zhang2021survey,gilpin2018explaining,carvalho2019machine,mi2020review,li2023survey} or were published too early to include the latest research \cite{yang2021survey}.
+However, most existing reviews are either too general~\cite{Ullah2024,Ali2023,Bodria2023,Guidotti2018} or focus on specific domains~\cite{Xu2025,Glanois2024,Sabbatini2026,li2023survey}, and do not focus on the clustering domain.
+Moreover, the only survey closely related to this topic~\cite{yang2021survey} was published relatively early and thus does not include the latest research or emerging ideas in this field.
 To fill this gap, we have comprehensively collected existing interpretable clustering methods and proposed a set of criteria to classify them, ensuring that all methods related to interpretable clustering can be categorized under one of these criteria.